2015 Cincinnati Bearcats football team: Memphis

-Redshirt freshman Hayden Moore broke a seemingly unbreakable University of Cincinnati passing record here Thursday night in a crazy, borderline ridiculous football game.
+Redshirt freshman Hayden Moore broke a major record.
 It was also a UC loss, in a 53–46 shootout against Memphis at Liberty Bowl Memorial Stadium.
 A crowd of 45,172 gasped for air and a national TV audience watched in amazement.
 Moore threw for 557 yards to break the 47-year-old UC single-game passing mark held by Bearcats great Greg Cook (554).
 Moore did it in a little over three-plus quarters, after starter Gunner Kiel departed with a neck injury with 3:25 left in the first period.
 Moore completed 31-of-53 passes for 557 yards, with four touchdowns and two interceptions.
 Cook's record was 554 yards against Ohio University in 1968.
 UC had 752 total yards overall, breaking the school mark of 711 set against UConn in 2009.
 UC also set a school mark with 38 first downs, and the 752 yards were the most Memphis has ever allowed.
 The Bearcats fell to 2–2 overall and 0–2 in the American Athletic Conference East, after being the preseason media pick to win both the East and overall league title.
 Memphis, the preseason AAC West favorite, improved to 4–0 overall and 1–0 in the West.